Thank you for your interest in NYCB's School Programs

 When will my school find out if we have been accepted?

 We will review applications on a first-come, first-served basis and will begin to notify School Contacts of their school’s acceptance over the summer.

 My school has been accepted.
 Now what?

 A link to our School Programs Enrollment Form will be enclosed in your acceptance email.
 This form provides us with class roster, teacher contact, school information, and serves as a Letter of Agreement between your school and NYCB.
-After receiving a completed Enrollment Form, a NYCB Education staff member will email your School Contact an invoice.
+After receiving a completed Enrollment Form, an NYCB Education staff member will email your School Contact with an invoice.
 By completing the enrollment form and submitting proof of payment, you are confirming your school’s participation in the program.
 Residencies cannot begin if we are missing payment or enrollment information.

 How are NYCB residency programs scheduled?

 We partner directly with classroom teachers and work with them to integrate our workshops into their schedules.
 In-School workshops take place during regularly scheduled academic class periods and are scheduled with participating teachers by a NYCB Teaching Artist.
 Virtual workshops can be offered synchronously or a-synchronously depending on what works best for your school.
 Remote learning options can be scheduled during the initial planning meetings.

 Can a NYCB residency program take place during a specialty class or as an extracurricular/after-school activity?